yoniker/PokerVault/Courses/CarrotCorner/Grade3/Carrot Corner Grade 3 Lecture 3.md

 Hand example: SB vs BB 3-bet pot,
 Flop 7d7s5c X/X turn Jd X/X river it's on sb, before bluffing i need to think what the sb's folding range looks like?
 I need to think about that to structure my bluffing range so it will unblock his folds.
 Answer: He will fold some Kx (maybe some Ax too but some Ax will call), so I don't want to have a K in my hand when I bluff here.
+So, pocket pairs are the best candidates to bluff here (counterfeited 66 or worse) a